A full- or part-time program to complete a master's degree AND earn a teaching certificate

 - Full-time Jewell Education professors work closely with you to mentor and support coursework, fieldwork, student teaching and beyond.

-- You will need to pass the appropriate Missouri Content Assessment (MoCA) before admission to validate your content knowledge.
+- Candidates must pass the appropriate Missouri Content Assessment (MoCA) to be eligible for Certification.

 Jewell's M.A.T.
-Program offers certifications for high school teaching in these areas (in which you already have a closely related baccalaureate degree):
+Program offers certifications for high school teaching in these areas:

 - Art (K-12)

 - Biology (9-12)